 Please use this list to help with planning work and vacation schedules.

 - President’s Day

 - Thanksgiving Day

 When a regular holiday falls on a Saturday, the preceding Friday will be considered the holiday.
 When the regular holiday falls on a Sunday, the following Monday will be considered the holiday.

 New for 2019 - A Floating Holiday will replace Columbus Day.
 The floating holiday can be used anytime during the calendar year.
 The floating holiday must be used in the calendar year it was given.
 For example, the 2019 floating holiday can only be used in 2019.
 Floating holidays do not carry over from year to year.

 Additional holidays may be recognized based on the state law where your department is located.

-All Carnegie departments will be closed in observance of Winter Break, which is the five (5) days between Christmas Day and New Year’s Day.
+All Carnegie departments will be closed in observance of Winter Break.
+Winter break is December 24th through January 1st.

 Carnegie encourages employers of the Carnegie community to perform their civic duty when called to serve on a jury or as a witness.
 Carnegie will provide paid time off without charge to leave for service as a juror or witness.
 If you are called to serve as a jury or witness, your full salary and benefits will continue.
 Based on the length of time you are called to serve, Human Resources may impose a maximum period for full salary to continue.